 “In order to be a whole person operating on many different levels you have to see how it all interrelates to your past.
 That’s what we need to impress on future generations.”
 Richard Hull

-For Richard Hull, Warwick’s town historian and professor of African History and Civilization at NYU, his own words could not be more apt to describe the multifaceted person he’s become, one who has been shaped by his understanding of the past, both on a personal and global scale.
+For Richard Hull, Warwick’s town historian and retired professor of African History and Civilization at NYU, his own words could not be more apt to describe the multifaceted person he’s become, one who has been shaped by his understanding of the past, both on a personal and global scale.
 Spending a couple of hours with him at his home in Sugarloaf, NY, situated on Applewood Orchards and Winery, I learned about a few of the defining moments in his life.